Diomuzan/Pirstuni/README.md

 # Pirstuni
-Pirstuni is a project in which I test with installing the DNN Platform in a project.
+Pirstuni is a C# and lastly a .NET console app about pallets.